zylklab/zk-sinadura-validate-online/README.md

-# Alfresco digital signature information and validation module
+# Digital signature information and validation for Alfresco

-This addon shows digital signature information and validate PDF signed documents.
-The addon provides:

-- Actions for validating one or several files in Alfresco Share.
+This addon shows digital signature information and validate PDF and Xades based signed documents.
+The addon provides actions for validating one or several files in Alfresco Share.

 ## Installation and components

-- Two AMPs are needed to install in Alfresco repo and Alfresco Share
+Two AMPs are needed to install in Alfresco repository and Alfresco Share

 ## Configuration

-- Trusted certificates are saved in /Data Dictionary/Certs
+Trusted certificates are saved in /Data Dictionary/Certs

 ## Screenshots